zako-ac/protofish/protofish/protofish.md

     - It MUST have a mechanism to notify the other side that a new stream is created.
     - It MUST have a way to distuingish a stream by ID, regardless of the reliability of the stream.

-## Version Management
-Protofish's version system follows [Semantic Versioning](https://semver.org).
-Also, it follows [Keep a Changelog](https://keepachangelog.com/en/1.1.0/) rule.
+### Primary Stream
+The very first of the upstream protocol MUST be a reliable stream, which is called **primary stream**.
+Protofish entirely relies on the primary stream to handle all protocol messages.

 ## The Standard
-Protofish is designed to support adaption into wide range of upstream protocol.
+Protofish is designed to support adaptation to a wide range of upstream protocols.
 However, the recommended implementation setup is QUIC-based upstream protocol, which is specially specified as [QUICFish](/protofish/quicfish.md).

-### Server Behavior
-TODO: All packets by small heading, specify behavior\
-TODO: specify client or server or both for message list

-### Client Behavior
+## Summary of Operation
+Protofish follows simple operational rules.

+### Protofish Finite State Machine (FSM)
+This section describes the Protofish operation in terms of a Finite State Machine (FSM).

+## Primary Messaging Channel (PMC)
+Primary stream MUST be used for messaging.
+Messages MUST follow the [framing rules](#framing) to frame the binary content.
+Only payloads SHOULD transferred through PMC.

-## Overall Communication Diagram
+## Payload
-### Handshake
+All [payload](#payload)s are defined at [payloads.proto](protos/payload/payloads.proto).

+Following list is the payloads and their explanations.
+- **Hello** The packet that initializes a handshake
+- **OK** Represents the request in the context has been succeeded
+- **Error** Represents the request in the context has been failed
+- **StreamOpen** The packet that opens a new stream
+- **StreamClose** The packet that destroys the existing stream
+- **ArbitaryData** Packet to pass any downstream binary message

 ## Framing
 TODO: little endian
-TODO: length, opcode, context id
+TODO: length, content

-## Terminology (TODO: separate, highlight noted word)
-- **Protofish** trivial
-- **Upstream Protocol** The protocol in which Protofish is implemented
-- **Server** The place where the upstream protocol is hosted
-- **Client** The place where the upstream protocol connects to the server
-- **Reliable Stream** A network stream that guarantees no byte loss and perfect integrity
-- **Unreliable Stream** A network stream that does not check the packet integrity
-- **Stream Channel** A single isolated logical binary stream
-- **Primary Stream** The first stream channel provided on open
-- **Context** A single session that continues with flowing context pattern
-- **Message Channel** A stream channel used to send payloads
-- **Payload** A unit of data structure passed through the message channel